tn02103/nextJsPrototyp/README.md

 ### Enviroment
 create a .env file with the following variables:
 ```
+DATABASE_URL=URL of the actual database for this Project.
+DATABASE_SHADOW_URL=URl of a shadow database that is used for prisma development migrations not required
 ```

 run the following commands to initialize the Project: